 Writing for the unanimous Court, Justice Tom C. Clark distinguished three previous cases: Garner v.
 Board of Public Works of Los Angeles (1951), Adler v.
 Board of Education (1952), and Gerende v.
 Board of Supervisors of Elections of Baltimore (1951).

-Supreme Court rules Oklahoma loyalty oath law is unconstitutional
+Supreme Court ruled loyalty oath law violated First Amendment

 Whereas all of these cases were based on the fact that employees knew that the organizations they had joined were subversive when they joined them, Oklahoma had not applied its statute with such a requirement.
 Clark pointed out that one could have joined a group unaware that it was subversive or an organization once innocent could become subversive in the future.
 The oath thus “offends due process.”